 - Communication: Transparent information about benefits and changes

-- Support: Dedicated contact person during the transition phase
+- Support: A dedicated contact person during the transition phase

-- Quick Wins: Communicate and celebrate early successes
+- Quick Wins: Communicating and Celebrating Early Successes

 Common implementation errors:

-- Overly complex configuration without a utility analysis
+- A configuration that is too complex without a benefits analysis

 - Lack of employee training

-The digital transformation of the entire automotive operation should be carried out gradually to avoid overwhelming the system and to create acceptance.
+The digital transformation of the entire automotive business should be implemented gradually to avoid overwhelming staff and to foster acceptance.

-FAQ – Frequently Asked Questions about Automated Invoice Processes
+FAQ – Frequently Asked Questions About Automated Invoicing Processes

-How quickly does the investment in invoicing software pay for itself?
+How quickly does an investment in invoicing software pay for itself?

-Payback typically occurs within 4-12 months through savings in personnel costs, reduced financing costs, and improved liquidity.
-Specific savings of 60-80% in the time spent on dunning are common [6].
+The investment typically pays for itself within 4–12 months through savings on personnel costs, reduced financing costs, and improved cash flow.
+Concrete savings of 60–80% in the time spent on accounts receivable are common [6].

 Are automated payment reminders legally compliant?

-Yes, modern software automatically integrates all legal requirements according to § 286 of the German Civil Code (BGB), including mandatory information such as invoice numbers, due dates, and default notices.
+Yes, modern software automatically incorporates all legal requirements under Section 286 of the German Civil Code (BGB), including mandatory information such as invoice numbers, due dates, and notices of default.
 The templates are regularly updated to reflect changes in the law [2].

-Essential are DATEV interfaces for tax consulting, parts catalog connections, and vehicle management.
-Additionally, e-invoicing functions should be available to comply with the B2B obligation that will apply from 2027 onwards [3].
+DATEV interfaces for tax consulting, parts catalog connections, and vehicle management are essential.
+In addition, e-invoicing functions should be available to comply with the B2B e-invoicing requirement taking effect in 2027 [3].

-What is the success rate of automated dunning procedures?
+What is the success rate of automated collection notices?

-Automated dunning procedures triple the probability of successful debt collection within 60 days of the due date and reduce the average payment delay by up to two weeks [1].
+Automated collection procedures triple the likelihood of successful debt collection within 60 days of the due date and reduce the average payment delay by up to two weeks [1].

 Can existing invoice templates be reused?